Colorado Auto Insurance Coverages

 Bodily Injury Liability (BI)

-Bodily Injury Liability insurance covers you if you cause a car accident which results in injuries to someone else.
+Bodily Injury Liability insurance covers you if you cause a car accident that results in injuries to someone else.
 The minimum coverage all drivers must carry in Colorado is $25,000 per person and $50,000 per accident.

 Property Damage Liability

 Property Damage coverage pays for damage to someone else’s property following a motor vehicle accident.
 In most cases, this will cover the cost to repair someone else’s vehicle, but in some accidents damage to physical property, such as fences, street lights, buildings and utility poles, can occur.
 Colorado law requires every policy carry a minimum limit of $15,000 per occurrence for property damage coverage.

 Collision coverage pays for damage to your vehicle that is the result of a collision, whether caused by you or by someone else.
 It is not required by law, but if your vehicle is being financed, most banks require you to carry the coverage for the duration of your loan.